 McDonald Lake Recreation Site

-A small four-unit campsite excellent for fishing and watersports.
+This small four-unit campsite is excellent for fishing and watersports.

 Drive 10.4 km north of Atlin on Highway 7, turn off onto Ruffner Mine Road and continue 7.2 km to the bridge.
 The campsite is located 3 km past the bridge on a non-maintained gravel road.